mcaitlinv/cawa-breeding/02_variantcalling/variantcalling.md

   - To get snps I first used `bcftools mpileup` to get genotype likelihoods, then the `bcftools call` function to produce a file with called snps.

-  -Then I used `GATK HaplotypeCaller` to get a file of called snps.
+  - Then I used `GATK HaplotypeCaller` to get a file of called snps.

 Mpileup variant calling: